raulgbrmf/json-challenge/README.md

 This current version is responsible for extract the body from a POST request, put in the appropriate Json format and after the validation with the jsonschema return the Json output and store it in a sqlite database file.

+As I could choose between Python or Java, I have chosen Python due to the simplicity to write a code in it and mainly because of Flask.
+Flask is a microframework written in Python that eases the learning curve to develop simple web applications.
+In my own opinion, Python codes tends to be cleaner to write and read too when compared to Java.
+As this challenge was a small web application I think these choices made sense.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.